AdobeDocs/asset-compute.en/help/develop-custom-application.md

 ## Sizing applications {#sizing-workers}

-An application executes in a container in Adobe I/O Runtime with [limits](https://www.adobe.io/apis/experienceplatform/runtime/docs.html#!adobedocs/adobeio-runtime/master/guides/system_settings.md) that can be configured through the `manifest.yml`:
+An application executes in a container in [!DNL Adobe I/O] Runtime with [limits](https://www.adobe.io/apis/experienceplatform/runtime/docs.html#!adobedocs/adobeio-runtime/master/guides/system_settings.md) that can be configured through the `manifest.yml`:

 ```yaml
     actions: